A guide to banking in Switzerland, plus information on confidentiality and security deposits required to open a Swiss bank account for investments.

 You should expect that information about your Swiss bank accounts may be made available to your tax authority.
 Since the introduction of FATCA (Foreign Account Tax Compliance Act) in the US and pressure from the OECD and multiple governments, including the UK and Germany, the traditional banker’s secrecy has been eroded.

 Since 2014, international agreements have been in place, and Swiss banks have agreed to reveal certain information about their clients directly with relevant tax authorities in 60 countries, including the US and most European countries.
 This typically only applies to clients with accounts worth over USD 50,000.
-The first handover of information was expected in January 2015.
+The first handover of information is due in January 2015.